Sankirnab/Tokyo_Olympic/README.md

 # Tokyo_Olympic
-The project signifies the use of ETL process using the tokyo-olympics data
+This project demonstrates the ETL process using Tokyo Olympics data, leveraging Microsoft Azure services such as Azure Data Factory, Databricks, and Synapse Analytics for data extraction, transformation, and loading (ETL).
+Additionally, Power BI is utilized for data visualization.